How to Make the Perfect Southern Sausage Gravy (Recipe)

 In some ways, this is the real deal—Southern Appalachian comfort food.
 In other ways I 'popped' it.
-Originally sausage gravy in the poor, rural, mountainous South was made only with the 'drippings'—the grease—leftover when the sausage had been cooked.
-It was mixed with flour, cooked off and milk whisked in.
+Originally, sausage gravy in the poor, rural, mountainous South was made only with the 'drippings'—the grease—leftover when the sausage had been cooked.
+It was mixed with flour, cooked off, and had milk whisked in.
 This was the traditional white gravy served over biscuits.

 Over the years I left more and more of the sausage in the pan to increase the 'sausageness' of it, and to give it body.
 Yes, that's a word.
 Hush.
 Eventually we decided it just rocked when I left the whole daggone pound in there.

 I still claim that this is Appalachian Southern to the core—since I am—and I make it.
 So there.
 What I do not claim is that this is diet food.
 It is not.
 But do what I do.
 Make something a couple of times a year as a treat—and make it right, instead of having the mediocre stuff more often.
 You'll be glad you did.
 And you'll see why this deserved a Joey-song on its own.